pandas-dev/pandas/doc/source/io.rst

 - ``double_precision`` : The number of decimal places to use when encoding floating point values, default 10.
 - ``force_ascii`` : force encoded string to be ASCII, default True.
 - ``date_unit`` : The time unit to encode to, governs timestamp and ISO8601 precision.
 One of 's', 'ms', 'us' or 'ns' for seconds, milliseconds, microseconds and nanoseconds respectively.
 Default 'ms'.
 - ``default_handler`` : The handler to call if an object cannot otherwise be converted to a suitable format for JSON.
-Takes a single argument, which is the object to convert, and returns a serialisable object.
+Takes a single argument, which is the object to convert, and returns a serializable object.

 Note ``NaN``'s, ``NaT``'s and ``None`` will be converted to ``null`` and ``datetime`` objects will be converted based on the ``date_format`` and ``date_unit`` parameters.